tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 The feeling of bewilderment that ensues can be a bit like tumbling down a well.
 You look up, see a pinprick of light at the top, and have a moment of panic.
 Is it even possible to get out?
 Should you just give up and resign to living life as a ghoulish well-monster, whose only appearance on the surface will be to haunt people in a blockbuster horror franchise?
 That's no way to live.

 Myself and a pair-programming pal were recently invited by a friend to take part in a project he's contributing to.
 I've spent the past two months or so living in a blissful world of smaller react projects that are flat and simple enough to where even Redux seems like an unnecessary complication.
-Looking at this felt like a clusterfuck:
+Looking at this felt like a lot in comparison:

-(insert pic of liquid vote project structure)

 ![](/images/voteprojectroot.png)

 Wew, that's a lot of components to digest.
-There are hundreds of them, and many of them are spawned out of iteration.
+There are at least a hundred throughout.
+Many of them are spawned out of iteration.
 The rest are deeply nested.

 It helps tremendously to just take a moment to calm down and embrace the confusion.
 It's good to recognize that any issues won't (or can't) be solved right away.
 You might spend hours, or even days, understanding how all the plumbing in a project fits together, how data flows, and where the edges of the current build drop off.
 It's like a surgery case.
 The doctors are going to pore over an MRI to understand what's going on under the hood before they start scooping stuff out willy-nilly.

 So let's do that initial legwork in familiarity.
-Let's take a look at the repo up on github to see what kind of branches we're working with:
+Let's take a look at the repo up on github to see what kind of branches we're working with, to make sure we're on base before we start diving in:

-(pic of branches and update dates)

 ![](/images/liquidvotebranches.png)